 The Department of Psychology does not offer a part-time program.
 Students must be registered as full time.
 It is not possible to obtain graduate education appropriate for a Ph.D. on a part-time basis in our Department.
 The Clinical Program is a 12-month program.
 Stipend support for Clinical Program students extends across the full calendar year.
 As a result, students are required to meet academic, clinical, research, and other training obligations throughout the year including times when classes are not in session such as winter break and summer.
-The following should be considered when students are planning their work and private schedules:
+The following should be considered when students are planning their work and private schedules.

-1) The Psychology Department expects students to be available for various TA obligations including mandatory training and orientation meetings in mid-late August.
+The Psychology Department expects students to be available for various TA obligations including mandatory training and orientation meetings in mid-late August.
 The Department's view is that student contracts for the fall start the third week in August, and therefore students are required to be available for department obligations during this time.
 In order to avoid conflicts with these department obligations, vacation travel should not be scheduled during the last two weeks of August.

-2) Clinical research presents unique demands that students must anticipate.
+Clinical research presents unique demands that students must anticipate.
 Research obligations may need to be scheduled in the early morning, evening, or on weekends.
 Research with clinical populations may occur at locations off-campus (e.g., area hospitals and clinics).
 Discussions with your research supervisor will help you plan accordingly so that schedule conflicts or other logistical difficulties are avoided.

-3) Clinical work with clients requires a full-time commitment.
+Clinical work with clients requires a full-time commitment.
+The training Clinic is open year-round and students should plan to be available to see clients when the Clinic is open.
 Clients' needs should be considered before scheduling time away for research, conferences, workshops, or vacation.
-Any time away from the Clinic exceeding one week must be approved by the Clinical Supervisor, Psychology Clinic Director, and the Research Mentor.
+Any planned time away from the Clinic exceeding one week must be approved by the Clinical Supervisor, Psychology Clinic Director, and the Research Mentor.

 Continuous absence of more than two weeks is typically not permitted; requests for absence more than two weeks require approval from the Clinical Faculty.
+In the case of an emergency, students should notify the DCT along with their Clinical Supervisor, and Research Mentor, and course instructors as soon as possible so we can assist in finding coverage for clinical and research activities.